sajjadGG/book-python/database/sqlalchemy/core-insert.rst

 ``VALUES`` clause based on the list of parameters that are passed to ``execute()``.

-Prepare data for insert:
+Prepare data for insert and execute the query writing it to database:

 >>> data = {'firstname': 'Mark', 'lastname': 'Watney'}

-Execute the query and write to database:
+>>>
 >>> with engine.begin() as db:
 ...     db.execute(astronaut.insert(), data)

 Executemany
 -----------
+* Since 1.4/2.0 execute many is greatly improved for PostgreSQL

-This format also accepts an 'executemany' style that DBAPI can optimize
+This format also accepts an 'executemany' style that DBAPI can optimize.

-Prepare data for insert:
+Prepare data for insert and execute the query writing it to database:

 >>> data = [
 ...     {'firstname': 'Mark', 'lastname': 'Watney'}, ...     {'firstname': 'Melissa', 'lastname': 'Lewis'}, ...     {'firstname': 'Rick', 'lastname': 'Martinez'}, ... ]

-Execute the query and write to database:
+>>>
 >>> with engine.begin() as db:
 ...     db.execute(astronaut.insert(), data)